Azure/azure-kusto-microhack/README.md

   ![Screen capture 1](/assets/images/Challenge2-Task3-Pic7.png)

-  Repeat the above steps for ingesting data from the following blob containers: (the proctors will provide this information)
-  - logistics-connectivity-commands
-  - logistics-telemetry
-  - logistics-properties

-  Check the table
+  Verify that data was ingested to the table
   ```
-  LogisticsLifecycle
+  LogisticsTelemetry
   | count
   ```